How To Stop PC Fan From Rattling (11 Easy Solutions)

 11. Make sure cables aren’t touching the fan blades

-I’ve seen it happen occasionally when wires from inside the case or the fan lightly start touching the fan blades, causing a loud rattling noise when the fan is spinning.
+I’ve seen it occasionally happen when wires from inside the case or the fan lightly start touching the fan blades, causing a loud rattling noise when the fan is spinning.

 Ensure cables are clear from the fan blades of all the fans and are secured using cable ties.